mobify/mobifyjs/www/v2/docs/image-resizer.md

 - `format`: Output format of the image(s) being resized.
 Defaults to original format, except gifs, which are converted to pngs.
 - `maxWidth`: Maximum width of the image(s) being resized (in CSS pixes).
 Defaults to automatically determine width of device.
 - `maxHeight`: Maximum height of the image(s) being resized (in CSS pixels).
 Only usable when maxWidth is specified.
+- `devicePixelRatio`: Override the default devicePixelRatio.
+Defaults to window.devicePixelRatio.

 **Example**